PrestaShop/docs/src/content/1.7/development/Multistore/getting-started/_index.md

 # Getting started

-Before diving into the technical aspects of the multistore, this article will show you the basics of setting up multiple shops from your Prestashop's back office.
+Before diving into technical aspects of the multistore, this article will show you the basics of setting up multiple shops from your Prestashop's back office.

 ## Enabling multistore

-By default, your Prestashop will manage only one store, to manage more than one store you must enable multistore features in the back office.
+By default, your shop will manage only one store, if you want to manage more than one store you must enable multistore features in the back office.

-- In **Shop Parameters** > **General**, click on "enable multistore"
+- In **Shop Parameters** > **General**, click on "Enable multistore"

 ## Creating a new store

-Once the multistore mode has been enabled, a new BO page dedicated to managing your multiple stores appears in the menu:
+Once the multistore mode has been enabled, a new BO page dedicated to the management of your multiple stores appears in the menu:

 - **Advanced Parameters** > **Multistore**